Street names

 Tönne-Arnsberg-Straße

-Anton Arnsberg was commonly called Tönne Arnsberg.
+Anton Arnsberg was generally known as Tönne Arnsberg.
 He was born on 25 April 1884 and died on 23 November 1976.
-He was organist and choirmaster at St. Stephanus Church and conductor for many years at the local Sängerbund.
+Mr Arnsberg worked as an organist and choirmaster at St. Stephen's Church and conducted the local Sängerbund choir for many years.
 He set the well-known carnival songs "Rumskedi, wie ist das Leben schön", "Wenn Rumskedi der Kater schreit" and many other songs to music.

 Tümlerstraße